aotarola/otarola.me/content/functions-in-my-types.md

 }
 ---

-I'm a sucker for functional programming and a total newbie in this field.
+I'm a sucker for strict functional programming languages such as Elm and a total newbie in this field.
 The following is a post about something that I keep forgetting (or maybe I never totally understood!) and this is my attempt to finally have it sink it into my mind and (hopefully) help you understand it as well.